emard/ulx3s-misc/examples/eth/rmii/proj/README.md

 plug ST7789 7-pin LCD display to 7-pin header, align GND and VCC too.

 LAN8720 has green &#x1f7e9; and yellow &#x1f7e7; LED at its RJ45 connector.
+At power-on default (when only VCC and GND connected), it should starts with 100 Mbps half-duplex with LEDs described here.

 |     GREEN       |    YELLOW     |                                |
 |-----------------|---------------|--------------------------------|
 | &#x1f7e9; ON    | &#x2b1b;  OFF | no cable or link DOWN          |
 | &#x2b1b;  OFF   | &#x1f7e7; ON  | connected, link UP, no traffic |
 | &#x1f7e9; BLINK | &#x1f7e7; ON  | connected and TX or RX traffic |

+If descibed LED behaviour can't be obtained, try disconnecting pins MDC and MDIO, or disconnect all pins.
+Connect GND first, then VCC, and other pins after module boots.

 Connect LAN8720 with ethernet cable to PC.